ganesh-132/modern-periodic-table/README.md

 An interactive, visually modern periodic table web application designed to make exploring chemical elements more engaging and intuitive.

-Built with HTML, CSS, and JavaScript, this project transforms the traditional periodic table into a responsive and animated experience.
+Built with HTML, CSS, and JavaScript,React this project transforms the traditional periodic table into a responsive and animated experience.
 Users can click on any element to view detailed information, explore a dynamic Bohr model, and learn about discovery history—all in a visually appealing modal card.

 ---